 Occupational Therapy

-Essential Functions for Coursework and Fieldwork
+Essential Functions for Coursework, Fieldwork, and Doctoral Capstone

 • Communicate effectively and proficiently in English both verbally and in writing utilizing accurate and appropriate terminology with classmates, faculty, clients, caregivers, families, members of the healthcare team and with individuals of all ages, races, genders, socioeconomic and cultural backgrounds.
 Communication must be conveyed and perceived in a professional, assertive, timely, and confident manner.